-Rate limit BDR background worker launches by preventing a given worker from being relaunched more often than every pglogical.min\worker\backoff\delay milliseconds.
-On repeated errors, the back-off increases exponentially with added jitter up to maximum
+Rate limit BDR background worker launches by preventing a given worker from being relaunched more often than every pglogical.min_worker_backoff_delay milliseconds.
+On repeated errors, the back-off increases exponentially with added jitter up to maximum of pglogical.max_worker_backoff_delay.

 Time-unit suffixes are supported.